The 10 Best Used Convertibles for Less than $15,000

 The 370Z is pretty light at about 3500 lbs and gets to 60 mph in about 5.1 seconds with the manual transmission.
 That’s quicker than a Porsche Boxster of similar vintage.
 Nissan also stiffened the chassis over the prior car by 60 percent, so it feels tight, even with the top down.

 Car and Driver noted at the 370Z’s debut, “Like the coupe, the new ragtop answers its helm with laser-guidance accuracy, grip is sticky at 0.95 g, and braking performance is very strong.
 Better yet, though the setup is firm, ride quality suffers little.”

 Most people still bought the coupes, but the convertibles are out there, and they’re cheap.
-These rear-wheel drive two-seaters not only feature modern amenities like heated seats, keyless entry, and a power top, but the exterior styling also doesn’t look dated.
+These rear-wheel drive two-seaters not only feature modern amenities like heated seats, keyless entry and ignition, and a power top, but the exterior styling also doesn’t look dated.
 In fact, you can still find brand new 370Zs for sale on dealer lots.

 If you want the most sports car fun you can buy for less than $10,000, buy yourself a first generation Porsche Boxster, or a 986 as Porschephiles like to call them (in reference to the chassis code).
 Sold from 1997-2004, these mid-engine two seaters have reached the bottom of their depreciation curve and are starting to inch up.
 For now, they’re still dirt cheap.